htuzel/win-room-public/TSD.md

     return r;
   end if;

-  -- cache miss: core.custom_settings'tan oku
+  -- cache miss: read from core.custom_settings
   select (value::numeric) into r from custom_settings
   where name = 'dolar'